 There are many options for college students struggling to manage anxiety.
 Some colleges offer free counseling sessions through mental health services departments.
 Others might refer students to off campus health care providers.
 Remember, there is no shame in asking for help.

 If you want more information on anxiety and how to manage it, download our free white paper- “Young Adult Anxiety”.

-This white paper was sponsored by Pure Life Aspiro, a research-based Wilderness Adventure Therapy program for young adults, located in the beautiful country of Costa Rica.
-Pure Life by Aspiro offers safe, effective, and clinically-sophisticated treatment options for young adults.
+This white paper was sponsored by Pure Life, a research-based Wilderness Adventure Therapy program for young adults, located in the beautiful country of Costa Rica.
+Pure Life offers safe, effective, and clinically-sophisticated treatment options for young adults.